 The scientific objective of the Basser Center for BRCA includes the funding of cutting-edge cancer research projects related to BRCA1/2 gene mutations ranging from basic science to clinical and translational research with an emphasis on collaborative projects shared between groups of scientists.
-To date, the Center has awarded nearly $15 million in internal and external grant funding to scientists at the University of Pennsylvania and throughout the nation, including recent projects at University of Massachusetts, Yale, and University of Virginia.
+To date, the Center has awarded over $15 million in internal and external grant funding to scientists at the University of Pennsylvania and around the world, including recent projects at Georgetown University, The Wistar Institute, Beth Israel Deaconess Medical Center, and Sheba Medical Center in Israel.
 More information on these grants can be found in the Current Grant Awardees section below.

 This external grants program, unusual among scientific centers, is made possible by a $5 million donation in 2014 by University of Pennsylvania alumni Mindy and Jon Gray.
 Their total giving to Penn is $55 million, following a $25 million gift that established the Basser Center in 2012.
 The Center was created in memory of Mindy Gray’s sister Faith Basser, who died of BRCA-related ovarian cancer at age 44.

 Request for Applications: The Basser Center has the unique opportunity to catalyze research to change the paradigm of discovery, innovation, and care for issues related to BRCA1 and BRCA2 mutations.
 Germline mutations in BRCA1 and BRCA2 significantly increase the risk of breast and ovarian cancer and also are associated with prostate cancer and pancreatic cancer.
 Towards this end, the Basser Center is seeking applications that propose innovative approaches to the study of BRCA-related cancers.